Using pgBackRest for Backup and Restore

 To re-enable archiving, connect to your node and unset the

-that was created by pgBackRest:ALTER SYSTEM SET restore_command TO ''; ALTER SYSTEM SET archive_mode = 'on';
+restore_commandthat was created by pgBackRest:ALTER SYSTEM SET restore_command TO ''; ALTER SYSTEM SET archive_mode = 'on'; -

 Confirm the